mjmohammadi1/ConcBook/README.md

 The response will look like :

-this request will be helpful to make a reservation to the system. we need to pass some parameters that are required to make a reservation for a room and a period.
+This request will be helpful to make a reservation in the system. we need to pass some parameters that are required to make a reservation for a room and a period.
-note: the requests should b

 #### PUT:

-localhost:3000/bookings/
+#### example: localhost:3000/bookings/

 body of the request must include the following:

     "roomName":"C07", // can be different depending on rooms available